 Year-round warm weather and plenty of beaches and pools add to the risk of drowning deaths.
 Florida has the third-highest drowning fatality rate in the nation, with 336 drowning deaths in 1993.
 Drowning was the leading cause of death for children ages 1 through 4 in 1993.

 Deaths from poisoning grew by 31 percent between 1992 and 1993, with 240 fatalities in 1992 and 315 in 1993.
-The surprise?
 More middle-age people are dying from poisoning than children.
 The study couldn't pinpoint why, but there were only seven poison-related deaths of children up to age 14, compared to 124 deaths for people between 35 and 44.

 Florida had 118 bicycle-related deaths in 1993, the second highest in the nation.
 Generally, the deaths are related to collisions with vehicles.
 The best way to prevent bike-related injuries and deaths is by wearing a helmet.
 Florida lawmakers have not passed a helmet law.
-Legislation failed this past session.